Nihel-A/airbnb-clone-project/README.md

-Here's the updated `README.md` with the "Database Design" section:
+Here's the updated `README.md` with the "Feature Breakdown", "API Security", and "CI/CD Pipeline" sections:

 # Airbnb Clone Backend